ymunemasa/data-tutorials/tutorials/hortonworks/securing-hdfs-hive-and-hbase-with-knox-and-ranger/tutorial.md

 Ranger is a great tool to secure your data in Hadoop and HDP.
 It offers a simple centralized way to manage users' access to data in your cluster.
 Cluster administrators can easily manage policies for access to files folder, databases, tables, and more!
 In this tutorial we'll explore how we can use Ranger to manage access to these types of resources in the [Hortonworks Sandbox](http://hortonworks.com/sandbox)

 In this tutorial we will also utilize Apache Knox which is a REST API gateway for Hadoop services like HDFS and Hive!
 It allows a user to plug-and-play with already existing LDAP and Microsoft AD infrastructure to manage access to Hadoop services.
-Not to mention it supporting Kerberized clusters as well as utilizing HTTPS protocol for its communications.
+Not to mention it supports Kerberized clusters as well as utilizes HTTPS protocol for its communications.

 ## Procedure